 On March 27, 2020, the U.S. federal government enacted the "Coronavirus Aid, Relief and Economic Security (CARES) Act," which, among other things, allowed employers to defer the deposit and payment of an employer's share of social security taxes through December 31, 2020.
-The Company recorded a total liability of \$1.0 million related to the deferral of the social security taxes of which \$0.5 million is included in each accrued liabilities and other and other long-term liabilities in the condensed consolidated balance sheets as of March 31, 2021 and December 31, 2020.
+The Company recorded a total liability of \$0.5 million related to the deferral of the social security taxes that is included in the accrued liabilities and other in the condensed consolidated balance sheets as of June 30, 2022 and December 31, 2021.